web-dev-benchmarks-game/web-dev-benchmarks-game.github.io/index.markdown

 > various (possibly meaningless) ways, and most importantly, have some
 > fun.

 Unlike the original Benchmarks Game, our benchmarks are things like: lines of code, amount of time to build features, template language features, number of existing libraries, *et cetera*.
+In fact, "Benchmarks Game" is a bad name for this project, which is really more about measuring "codeability" and not performance.

 So far: